Images From Parametric Galaxies

 fig, ax, _ = img.plot_rgb_image(show=True)

-Similarly to the particle images, you can apply PSFs and noise to Parametric images.
+Similarly to particle images, you can apply PSFs and noise to Parametric images.
 The process is identical that the method used for particle imaging.
 For details see the particle imaging documentation.

 Adding different morphologies together